CBLUEbenchmark/CBLUE/README.md

 # CBLUE

-AI (Artificial Intelligence) is playing a  indispensabe role in the biomedical field, helping improve medical technology.
-For further accelerating reseach of AI in the biomedical field, we present **Chinese Biomedical Language Understanding Evaluation** (CBLUE) , including datasets collected from real-world biomedical scenarios, baseline models and an online  platform for model evaluation, comparison and analysis.
+AI (Artificial Intelligence) is playing an  indispensabe role in the biomedical field, helping improve medical technology.
+For further accelerating AI research in the biomedical field, we present **Chinese Biomedical Language Understanding Evaluation** (CBLUE), including datasets collected from real-world biomedical scenarios, baseline models,  and an online  platform for model evaluation, comparison and analysis.

 ## CBLUE Benchmark

-We evaluate the current 11 Chinese pre-trained model on the 8 biomedical language understanding tasks, and report the baselines of these tasks.
+We evaluate the current 11 Chinese pre-trained models on the eight biomedical language understanding tasks and report the baselines of these tasks.

 | Model                                                        |  CMedEE  | CMedIE |   CDN    |   CTC    |   STS    |   QIC    |   QTR    |   QQR    | Avg. |
 | ------------------------------------------------------------ | :------: | :----: | :------: | :------: | :------: | :------: | :------: | :------: | :--: |